 Once the project is completed, the final phase is to review the success or the failure of the project.
 In other words, you want to evaluate what worked and what didn’t.
 This project closure will give you a guide for other work and projects which will come up later.

 This phase should include the transfer of deliverable goods.
-For example, if the project was an app for your small business, then your developers need to hand-over the final version of the app to you by the deadline.
+If the project was an app, developers need to hand-over the final version by the deadline.

 You need to carefully analyze the final product.
 It would be beneficial to conduct a meeting consisting of the team who worked on the project.
 Don’t forget to compile all of your documents and data at this point as well so that you can easily locate it for future reference.

 Finally, you have to reassign resources.
-If you have a full-time staff, then you’re going to have to find a new project for them to work on.
+If you have a full-time staff, you’re going to have to find a new project for them.
 If you hired freelancers or outsource help, they will be finished until your next project.